Fermionic Phonons: Exact Analytic Results and Quantum Statistical Mechanics for a One Dimensional Harmonic Crystal: Results

 \subsection{Computational Details}

 The computational implementation of the eigenvalue and eigenvector calculations is obvious and need not be detailed here.
-There are perhaps two interesting algorithmic challenges for the quantum statistical mechanical aspects of the problem.
+There is perhaps one interesting algorithmic challenge for the quantum statistical mechanical aspects of the problem.

-First, because of the Maxwell-Boltzmann factor, it was useful to order the possible energy states beginning with the lowest.
+Because of the Maxwell-Boltzmann factor, it was useful to order the possible energy states beginning with the lowest.
 The $N$ mode frequencies $\omega_n$ are known, and one has to order the possible sets of quanta, ${\bf l} = \{ l_1,l_2,\ldots,l_N\}$, in terms of their energy, $E_{{\bf l}(l)} \le E_{{\bf l}(l+1)}$, $l=1,2,\ldots$.
 This was done by initially creating $l^\mathrm{max}$ states from the lowest frequency mode only, ${\bf l}(l) = \{ l,0,0,\ldots,0\}$, $l=1,2,\ldots,l^\mathrm{max}$.
 Then, one quantum of the next higher frequency mode was added and the corresponding state inserted in order, bumping up the higher energy states, and discarding the highest.
 This continued until the insertion point reached $l^\mathrm{max}$, at which point the cycle was repeated for the next higher frequency.

-Second, for the symmetrization calculations, one requires a list of all $N!$ permutations of the particle labels, their parity, and their length.
-This was done by cycling through the first $N^N$ integers, mapping each to a base $N$ integer, and rejecting those with repeat digits.

-The most time consuming part of the computation is the calculation of the symmetrization factor (and the similar particle density).
-This was done in the crudest way, namely by using an $N$-dimensional grid in mode space.
-For most results, 71 points per axis at a spacing of $\Delta_Q=0.14$, which give a Gaussian prefactor of $4 \times 10^{-6}$ at the termini, were found to be adequate.
-(That the symmetrization factor for the identity permutation should be unity was used to measure the numerical accuracy of the quadrature.)
-Each grid point ${\bf Q}$ was converted to ${\bf q}$ space, where the permutation was performed, ${\bf q}' = \hat{\mathrm P}{\bf q}$.
-This was then converted back to mode space, ${\bf Q}'$, where the product of the energy eigenfunctions was evaluated, $\phi_{\bf l}({\bf Q}')^* \phi_{\bf l}({\bf Q})$.
-The trapezoidal rule was used for the quadrature.
-This was summed over permutations and the result stored for $l_\mathrm{max}$ energy levels.